 The answer to it is yes.
 The use of progesterone-based drugs can do this.
 In addition, estrogen will increase the effects of progesterone on the uterus.
 Drugs containing both hormones are used to treat certain conditions of the reproductive system, thus predisposing the pet to this condition.
 So it is always advisable to consult a vet before administering any kind of hormonal drugs to your pet.

 How do bacteria get into the uterus?

 The organ cervix is the gateway to the uterus.
 It remains tightly closed except during heat.
 When it is open, bacteria that are normally found in the vagina can enter the uterus very easily.
-If the uterus is normal, the environment is adverse to bacterial survival; however, when the uterine wall is thickened and cystic, perfect conditions exist for bacterial growth.
+If the uterus is normal, the environment is adverse to bacterial survival; however, when the uterine wall is thickened, and cystic, perfect conditions exist for bacterial growth.
 In addition, when these abnormal conditions exist, the muscles of the uterus swell and cannot contract properly.
-This means that bacteria that entered the uterus cannot be expelled.
+This means that bacteria that enter the uterus cannot be expelled.

 When can pyometra occur?